 The assessment of the probability of future taxable income in which deferred tax assets can be utilized is based on the management's assessment, which is adjusted for specific limits to the use of any unused tax loss or credit.
 The tax rules in the jurisdictions in which the Group operates are also carefully taken into consideration.
-If a positive forecast of taxable income indicates the probable use of a deferred tax asset, then deferred tax asset is usually recognized in full.
+If a positive forecast of taxable income indicates the probable use of a deferred tax asset, then deferred tax asset is usually recognised in full.
 The recoverability of deferred tax assets is monitored as an ongoing basis based on the expected taxable income from the sale of gas.

-27. BASIS OF GOING CONCERN ASSUMPTION
+28. BASIS OF GOING CONCERN ASSUMPTION

-The Group has current liabilities amounting to US\$ 50,368,244 the majority of which is towards current portion of borrowings from banks and related parties, primarily to Focus.
-As at 31 March 2019, the amounts due for repayment (including interest payable) within the next 12 months for long term borrowings are US\$ 42,869,400 which the Group expects to meet from its internal generation of cash from operations.
+The Group has current liabilities amounting to US\$ 37,790,686 the majority of which is towards current portion of borrowings from banks and related parties, primarily to Focus.
+As at 31 March 2020, the amounts due for repayment (including interest payable) within the next 12 months for long term borrowings are US\$ 29,323,478 which the Group expects to meet from its internal generation of cash from operations.

-Further, the Group is contemplating to raise funds which will be used for planned capital expenditures (including the exploration, appraisal and development of assets).
+The Group is contemplating to raise funds which will be used for planned capital expenditures (including the exploration, appraisal and development of assets).